hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

   <version>3.4.0</version>
 </dependency>
 ```
+Again users of other build systems have to adjust the way of
+defining the dependency to their needs.

-When users want to use Hazelcast clients to connect to a remote cluster the hazelcast-client.jar dependency is also required
+When users want to use Hazelcast clients to connect to a remote cluster, the `hazelcast-client.jar` dependency is also required
-on client side applications.
-It is already included in the hazelcast-all.jar or can be added to the classpath using the following
+on the client side applications.
+This JAR is already included in `hazelcast-all.jar`.
+Or, you can add it to the classpath using the following
 Maven snippet:

 ```xml